Michelle Branch: 2001–2005: The Spirit Room and Hotel Paper

-In 2001, Branch signed a recording deal with Maverick Records, where she began working with John Shanks to produce her first album and major-label debut.
+In 2001, Branch signed a recording deal with Maverick Records, where she began working with John Shanks to produce her second album.
 The album, The Spirit Room, was released in August 2001, producing the hit single "Everywhere".
 The single was a commercial success, winning the 2002 MTV Video Music Awards Viewer's Choice Award.
 "Everywhere" was later followed by singles "All You Wanted" and "Goodbye to You".
 In August 2001, she appeared on Total Request Live after "Everywhere" reached No. 4 on the show's chart.
 Due to the mainstream success of those released singles, The Spirit Room was certified Double Platinum by the RIAA for selling over two million copies in the United States.
 Branch also sang on the song "Deeper" from Hanson's 2004 album Underneath.
 VH1 also released a Pop-Up Video for her song "All You Wanted".
 The Spirit Room has sold 3 million copies worldwide to date.

 Branch met Justincase before her debut on Maverick Records, becoming friends over the Internet before meeting in Las Vegas for a music convention in 2000.
 Justincase was signed to Maverick Records in late 2001 with the help of Branch.
 A self-titled album was released on October 29, 2002, and included several collaborations with Branch, including the lead single, "Don't Cry for Us".

 In 2002, Branch teamed up with Santana, alongside songwriters Gregg Alexander and Rick Nowels, to produce the song "The Game of Love", which went on to win a Grammy Award for Best Pop Collaboration with Vocals.
 She also earned a Grammy nomination in 2003 for Best New Artist, which was won by Norah Jones.

-Branch's second major label album, Hotel Paper, was released in 2003 and debuted at No. 2 on the Billboard 200 chart and has been certified Platinum by the RIAA for selling over one million copies.
-However, the album was met with mixed reviews.
-The lead single, "Are You Happy Now?", was a chart success, earning Branch a nomination for the Grammy Award for Best Female Rock Vocal Performance, though the song lost to Pink's "Trouble".
-The following singles, however, "Breathe" and "'Til I Get over You", did not match the first single's success.
+Branch's third overall album, Hotel Paper, was released in 2003 and debuted at No. 2 on the Billboard 200 chart and has been certified Platinum by the RIAA for selling over one million copies.
+The album was met with mixed reviews.
+Its lead single, "Are You Happy Now?", was a chart success, earning Branch a nomination for the Grammy Award for Best Female Rock Vocal Performance, though the song lost to Pink's "Trouble".
+The following singles, "Breathe" and "'Til I Get over You", did not match the first single's success.
 Branching out into television, she appeared in several shows, including Buffy the Vampire Slayer (in an uncredited appearance), American Dreams, and Charmed (as herself).
 In June 2004, she appeared on MTV's Faking the Video alongside Nick Lachey and JC Chasez.
 She also appeared in the 2002 Rob Schneider film The Hot Chick as a club DJ.